-Thanks to the last meeting, you should now have a better awareness of the trigger points that make you angry and should have taken steps to reduce their impact.
+Thanks to the previous meetings, you should now have a better awareness of the trigger points that make you angry and should have taken steps to reduce their impact.
 Your stress score is lower - well done!
+You're more in the Green zone!
 This means that when your child refuses to do something, talks back, or is rude, you'll have a pause before your instant reaction.